 - 2. All Change Orders related to construction.
 "Change Order" means a change in a contract term other than as specifically provided for in the contract which authorizes or necessitates any increase or decrease in the cost of the contract or the time to completion.
 The Chief Operating Officer shall establish construction change order procedures for the submission and approval of Change Orders.
 The Chief Operating Officer shall report all Change Orders to the Board on a monthly basis.
 The monthly report shall include a brief description of the change, the original contract amount, the net change by previous Change Orders in dollar amount and by percentage, the total contract amount prior to the current Change Order being submitted; the net increase/decrease in contract amount with the current Change Order in dollar amount and by percentage, and the revised contract amount.
-All Change Orders must be in compliance with the Public Works Contract Change Order Act (50 ILCS 525). - 3.
-Agreements or documents for the sale, disposition, transfer, donation or auctioning of Board assets, subject to approval as to legal form by the General Counsel, and provided that the compensation to be paid to a third party for these services shall be payable or deductable from the proceeds.
+All Change Orders must be in compliance with the Public Works Contract Act (50 ILCS 525). - 3.
+Agreements or documents for the sale, disposition, transfer, donation or auctioning of Board assets, subject to approval as to legal form by the General Counsel, and provided that the compensation to be paid to a third party for these services shall be payable or deductible from the proceeds.
 The Chief Operating Officer shall also have the authority to approve the transfer of school assets to other schools (including charter schools).
 Board assets mean those goods which are tangible, non-real estate properties.
 The sale, disposition, transfer, donation and auctioning of Board assets with an original purchase price or fair market value of \$5,000 or more that were purchased with funds from the State Board of Education shall be subject to the approval of Corporate Accounting.
 The Chief Operating Officer shall report to the Board on an annual basis all assets sold, transferred, donated, or otherwise disposed under the delegation of authority herein. - c.
-The Chief Education Officer has the authority to authorize and execute any and all educational and/or programmatic agreements, including payment of tuition, that have a financial impact on the Board up to \$75,000, subject to approval as to legal form by the General Counsel. - d.
-The Chief Financial Officer has the authority to: i) accept any and all grants, donations and gifts of any dollar amount; and ii) refund any unspent dollars from grants, donations or gifts.
-The Chief Financial Officer has the authority to execute any and all grant, donation or gift acceptance agreements and amendments related thereto required by any such grantor, donor or giftor, including agreements to indemnify the grantor, donor or giftor, provided however that any grant, donation or gift acceptance agreements and amendments related thereto with a value of \$250,000 or more shall be subject to approval as to legal form by the General Counsel.
-The Chief Financial Officer together with the head of the department receiving the grant have the authority to provide such additional information, assurances and certifications as are necessary in connection with such grant.
-For all grants, gifts and donations and refunds of same, the Chief Financial Officer shall report to the Board on a monthly basis all grants, gifts and donations received or made in excess of \$50,000, and all refunds of unspent grants, gifts or donations in excess of \$5,000. - e.
-The Chief Purchasing Officer has the authority to approve payments up to \$75,000 and to authorize and execute any and all of the following purchasing documents, subject to approval as to legal form by the General Counsel, when such purchases are made in accordance with the Board Rules set forth in Chapter VII, provided however that the Chief Purchasing Officer may authorize and execute such purchasing documents with no further approval from the General Counsel when using the form agreement established by the Law Department with no modifications thereto other than to include business terms:
+The Chief Education Officer has the authority to authorize and execute the following: - 1.
+Education-related agreements enumerated in Board Rule 7-2.2 and 7-2.3 up to \$75,000 per provider/institution, subject to approval as to legal form by the General Counsel. - 2.
+No-fee education-related agreements including internship agreements, programmatic agreements and data sharing agreements, subject to approval as to legal form by the General Counsel.